Let’s understand why we need marketing automation tools, especially for small business owners.

 Social media posting and commenting hogs up about as much time in a week, while list management is the least time-consuming task, requiring under 2.7 hours a week.

 Image courtesy of HubSpot

-When you add it all together, that’s about 16 hours a week a marketer is spending on these tasks.
-Considering the average 40-hour workweek, that’s a huge chunk of time to lose.
+When you add it all together, that’s about 16 hours a week a marketer is spending on these tasks while using different marketing automation tools.

-Actually, there is, and it’s known as marketing automation.
+Actually, there is, and it’s known as marketing automation software.
 If you’re not already using a marketing automation tool for your small business, that’s something you’ll want to change ASAP.

-In this post, we’ll walk you through everything you need to know about marketing automation services, including five of the best marketing automation platforms to consider.
+In this post, we’ll walk you through everything you need to know about marketing automation software, including nine of the best marketing automation platforms to consider.